vincehacks/DevOps/README.md

   - it is a chef utility that complies all the system information
   - can access the information using the node object in recipes
-- `knife` : manipulating the chef server remotely

-`knife bootstrap ip-172-31-16-158.us-west-2.compute.internal -i ~/vccentos.pem -u vincechang -N node1`
+- `knife` : manipulating the chef server remotely `knife bootstrap ip-172-31-16-158.us-west-2.compute.internal -i ~/vccentos.pem -u vincechang -N node1`
   - : gets the chef node up and running on the new VM

 #### Terraform
-- Terraform is a provisioner, this creates the infrastructure, Chef on the other hand will configure what has been provisioned.
+- Terraform is a provisioner, this creates the infrastructure, Chef on the other hand will configure what has been provisioned
 - Command line tool
   1. `terraform init`:  sets up
   2. `terraform plan`: shows what Terraform is going to do when you execute, doesn't do it, just validates what I want to do
   3. `terraform apply`: executes the script itself